justnoise/parallel/README.md

 # parallel

-A small library with some nice abstractions for creating fan-out parallel work queues.
+A small library with some nice abstractions for creating fan-out parallel work queues and load testers.

 To use this, implement the following interfaces:
 * Producer: push work items onto a WorkQueue